JackieTreeh0rn/MongoDB-ReplicaSet-Manager/README.md

 - The tool first identifies and assesses the status of MongoDB services in the Docker Swarm.
 * It then either initializes a new MongoDB replica set or manages an existing one based on the current state.
 - Continuous monitoring allows the tool to adapt the replica set configuration in response to changes in the Swarm network, such as node additions or removals, reboots, shutdowns, etc.
-* The [nosqlclient](https://www.nosqlclient.com/) service included in the recipe can be used to access and manage the db - upon launching the nosqlclient front end, click connect to select a database to view/manage.
+* The [nosqlclient](https://www.nosqlclient.com/) service included in the recipe can be used to access and manage the db - upon launching the nosqlclient front-end via `http://<any-swarm-node-ip>:3030`, click connect to select a database to view/manage.
-- The included compose YML will use the latest version available on DockerHub via [jackietreehorn/mongo-replica-ctrl](https://hub.docker.com/r/jackietreehorn/mongo-replica-ctrl)  .
+- The included compose YML will use the latest version available on [DockerHub](https://hub.docker.com) via [jackietreehorn/mongo-replica-ctrl](https://hub.docker.com/r/jackietreehorn/mongo-replica-ctrl)  .
 Alternatively, you can use `docker pull jackietreehorn/mongo-replica-ctrl:latest` to pull the latest version and push it onto your own repo.
 Additionally, the included [`./build.sh`](/build.sh) allows you to build the docker image locally as well.

-## Troubleshooting
+## Troubleshooting / Additional Details
 * **Logs** - check the Docker service logs for the mongo controller service for details about its operation (enable `DEBUG:1` in compose YML if you want more detail).
-If you do not use something like [Portainer](https://docs.portainer.io/start/install-ce/server/swarm) or similar web frontend to manage Docker, you can follow the controller logs via CLI on one of your docker nodes via: `docker service logs [servicename]_dbcontroller --follow`
+If you do not use something like [Portainer](https://docs.portainer.io/start/install-ce/server/swarm) or similar web frontend to manage Docker, you can follow the controller logs via CLI on one of your docker nodes via:
+ `docker service logs [servicename]_dbcontroller --follow`

     Example: